takumanken/major-studio-1-code/qualitative_data/mockup/README.md

 Gemini-1.5 Flash

 ### Strategy to avoid Hallucination
-To avoid hallucination, content generation will take the form of a summary of information gathered from various trusted sources, rather than asking Gemini to generate content from scratch.
+- To avoid hallucinations, content generation takes the form of summarizing information gathered from a variety of trusted sources, rather than asking Gemini to generate content from scratch.

 ## Data
 ### Data Source